10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 5. As the lifter rises to the standing position, they should fully extend their lower body pushing hard into the ground with their legs.

-6. Once the lower body is extended, swiftly transition into catching the bar by descending into an overhead squat, maintaining a vertical squat bar path and the feet should be planted in a wider stance.
+6. After extending the lower body, swiftly transition into catching the bar by descending into an overhead squat, maintaining a vertical squat bar path, and keeping the feet planted in a wider stance.

 7. Stay in the bottom overhead squat as long as is necessary to stabilize the barbell and once secured, ascend to the standing position.